jeremycab/dataSift/README.md

  * timeout : the time between keep-alive messages from worker
  * server_adress : the domain used by the manager to create connexion with clients
  * server_port ; the port used by the manager to create connexion with clients
- * nb_clients_max = 10 ; the maximum number of connexion
+ * nb_clients_max = 10 ; number of simultaneous clients
- * path_log_file : file where the logs will be written
+ * path_log_file : path to the log file

 ### Usage
 #### Tasks
-The task processed by the workers encrypt in MD5 the data sent.
+The task processed by the workers encrypts in MD5 the data sent.

 #### Daemon
 Start to execute the file "daemon.php".
-This script launch the workers and is listening for clients connections.
+This script launch the workers and listens for clients connections.
 ```html
 php daemon.php
 ```